Car Park Policy

-Car Park and Traffic Management Office/Security Staff have authority to direct traffic on the campus, regulate entry to car parks, exercise control over parking, and ensure compliance with the University's parking arrangements.
+Car Park and Traffic Management Office/Estates Patrol Staff have authority to direct traffic on the campus, regulate entry to car parks, exercise control over parking, and ensure compliance with the University's parking arrangements.

-Car Park and Traffic Management Office/Security Staff are also empowered to affix penalty notices and attach wheel clamps to vehicles parked in contravention of the parking regulations.
+Car Park and Traffic Management Office/Estates Patrol Staff are also empowered to affix penalty notices and attach wheel clamps to vehicles parked in contravention of the parking regulations.

 Vehicle Permit Holders should notify the Car Park and Traffic Management Office of any subsequent changes in vehicle details.

 The pre-paid permit entitles only one vehicle at any one time to use the car park.

 All barriers are monitored by CCTV and each barrier has an intercom for direct voice contact to the Control Room, should assistance be required.
 All such conversations are recorded.